 Chantry’s Barn Conservatory

-In essence, this lean-to conservatory marries minimalist elegance with functional efficiency.
-Through the strategic interplay of stainless steel tendons, bowstring trusses, and meticulous placement of frame sills, this space emerges as a seamless extension, offering both structural integrity and a picturesque connection to the outdoors.
+In essence, this lean-to oak frame conservatory marries minimalist elegance with functional efficiency.
+Through the strategic interplay of stainless steel tendons, bowstring trusses, and meticulous placement of frame sills, this space emerges as a seamless oak extension, a refined example of a lean-to oak frame conservatory offering both structural integrity and a picturesque connection to the outdoors.

 Builder: Clarkson & Son